Danish reformer gets EU antitrust stick; German to police the Internet

 Denmark's Margrethe Vestager, a former economy minister who steered her country through austere reforms in recent years, takes on a post with the power to veto state aid granted unfairly to companies and to block multi-billion euro mergers.

-Her power lies in her ability to levy fines of as much as 10 percent of global revenues on companies found guilty of anti-competitive behaviour, as shown by in the billion-euro sanctions against Microsoft and Intel by her predecessors.
+Her power lies in her ability to levy fines of as much as 10 percent of global revenues on companies found guilty of anti-competitive behaviour, as evidenced in the billion-euro sanctions against Microsoft and Intel by her predecessors.

 Having forced through deep cuts in unemployment benefits, a jewel in Denmark's generous social welfare crown, she stands out as almost dogmatic in a country where politics are marked by consensus and compromises.